Higher Expectations

 • Excellent and diverse institutions

-The plan called for the System to enroll and graduate more low-income students, raise five-year graduation rates, and graduate more students from programs that are aligned with critical workforce needs.
+The refreshed plan builds on the work of the UNC System’s 2017-2022 Strategic Plan.
+It called for the System to enroll and graduate more low-income students, raise five-year graduation rates, and graduate more students from programs that are aligned with critical workforce needs.
 The System set ambitious targets and regularly reported institutional progress.
 Since 2017, UNC System institutions surpassed the Strategic Plan’s economic impact and student success goals while highlighting the need for continued progress in other areas.

 We must do more.
 The world has changed dramatically over the past five years, and our universities must change with it.
 After seeing decades of national and state growth in the overall number of high school graduates, changing demographics foreshadow a lasting slowdown in college enrollment.
 Simply put, the pool of traditional college students in North Carolina is getting smaller, and that has major implications for our universities.
 Meanwhile, concerns about student debt and uncertain job prospects have led increasing numbers of prospective students to question the value of higher education.
 The COVID-19 pandemic accelerated these trends while also showing what is possible when universities think creatively about their mission and model.